 Marveling at the sight of Blue Soil Sagada left me speechless.
 If there were no people around, I could have cried and shouted in sheer joy and amazement.

-Blue Soil Sagada is indeed surreal.
+Also known as Blue Mountain Sagada, the attraction is indeed surreal.
 At the backdrop of lush pine forests, it looked like another world with its own story and majesty.
 I could not help but wonder at how nature crafted such a masterpiece.

 According to a guide, it would have been a better view if we arrived during the early morning while it’s still wet or just after the rains.
 Still, it was a superb sight and surely, I’ll keep coming back to relish its beauty.
 I would have loved to stay there for the whole day but due to time constraints, I and my friend trekked our way back.